GaetanoMondelli/easya-xrp-amsterdam/README.md

 # Description

-In our previous hackathon, we introduced XTF, a solution for creating decentralized ETFs.
-This enables users to lock tokens across various chains in buckets and fractionalize them into shares in the EVM Sidechain Ledger.
+In our previous hackathon in London, we introduced XTF, a solution for creating decentralized ETFs.
+This enables users to lock tokens across various chains into buckets and fractionalize them into shares on the EVM Sidechain Ledger.

 During these months, we received a lot of positive feedback.
 However, one recurring concern from the community was about the centralization risks in selecting the list of tokens in the index.
+Initially, we considered using a similar strategy to our competitors by partnering with trusted third parties.
+However, we recognized the need to develop a more robust and decentralized solution to mitigate collusion risks.

 Taking this feedback to heart, in this hackathon, we worked on a prototype to enhance decentralization when determining indexes.
-Our solution uses on-chain data from the XLS-47d price oracle to aggregate data from multiple sources and port them to the EVM Side Chain through Axelar’s General Message Passing (GMP) protocol.
-The XLS-47d get_aggregate_price function retrieves the mean, median, and average from multiple sources, mitigating collusion risks related to a single entity source.

-For EVM assets we pull onchan data about liquidity using the `liquidity` method of IUniswapPool standard interface and supply data using the totalSupply method of ERC20 tokens.
+We decided to calculate market caps on our mainchain (XRP EVM SIDECHAIN) using on-chain data from both EVM and XRPL, aggregating on-chain prices, supplies, and liquidity.

+Our mainchain tracks all asset metrics, and we securely communicate external on-chain data to our mainchain using Axelar’s General Message Passing (GMP) protocol.

-For XRP assets we fetch data about liquidity by using the `book_offers` command and comparing our token to reference coins like XRP/USD, and supply data through the account_lines command for each XRP token.
+For XRP assets, we fetch data about liquidity using the `book_offers command`, comparing our token to reference coins like XRP/USD, and supply data through the `account_lines` command for each XRP token asset.
+We collect prices from multiple oracle sources, as described in the XLS-47d, and port them to the EVM Sidechain through Axelar’s GMP protocol.

+For EVM assets, we pull on-chain data about liquidity using the `liquidity` method of the `IUniswapV3Pool` standard interface and supply data using the `totalSupply` method of ERC20 tokens.
+We send this data to our EVM mainchain using GMP’s callContract and contractExecutor.
+For prices, we use the standard IAggregatorPriceV3 from Chainlink.

-We employ the Axelar Bridge to propagate prices, supplies and liquidity of XRP tokens to the EVM sidechain, ensuring consistent metrics with EVM tokens that are used to calculate the market capitalization:
+In both cases, we employ the Axelar Bridge to propagate prices, supplies, and liquidity to our mainchain, the EVM sidechain, ensuring consistent metrics with EVM tokens that are used to calculate market capitalization:

-Market Cap = totalSupply * AVG(prize) for all Token T with liquidity(T)> liquidity_threshold)

 ![fromula](./formula3.png)

-A smart contract in the EVM Sidechai, IndexAggreagtor stores this information about assets and persist it in an index when a new XTF fund needs to be created.
+The main smart contract on the mainchain is the IndexAggregator, which stores this information about assets and persists it in an index when a new XTF fund needs to be created.

+The weighting can be uniform among selected assets or market cap-weighted, where assets with larger market caps have a higher percentage in the index.

-By defining our indexes using on-chain data and aggregating secure oracle data rather than third-party inputs, we aim to provide a more trustworthy solution.
+By defining our indexes using on-chain data and aggregating secure oracle data rather than third-party inputs, we want to provide a more trustworthy solution.

 ![arch](./arch.png)